You’ve secured a job interview! Congratulations, that’s fantastic news, and in this competitive job market, it’s a great achievement!

 Q. Why do you want to leave your current employer?
 OR Why have you left your last employer?

-If your role has been made redundant then tell them that.
+If your role has been made redundant tell them that.
 For example, due to a restructure etc, my role was made redundant.
 There is no need to give any more explanation than this.

 Q. How do you respond to working under pressure?